edgarkech/leaf_shutter/README.md

 - electronic design for the first prototype 90%
 - programming for the first prototype 90%

-Next steps:
+Next steps or the long way to version 1.0:
 - test driving the first prototype
 - bug fixing and optimizing the initial programing
 - cleaning up the SCAD files
 - cleaning up the Arduino sketch
 - designing a case for the control unit
 - adapt the shutter unit to a lensboard and a (barrel) lens
-- real world testing
+- some real world testing
+- releasing version 1.0 :-)
 - make Marc Morel happy with a self timer :-) (still one button unassigned...)

 Some very kind people asked me about the possibility to show their appreciation by donating to me.